jaxgoodlabs/bigmaptosavethefuture/README.md

 Read more [here](https://www.ecorestorationalliance.org/).

 ## Where do you fit in?
 This is a 100% volunteer-driven project.
 Our current volunteers come from a wide range of backgrounds and contribute to the project in very different ways.
 What we have in common is a commitment to climate action, a collaborative spirit, and a deep belief in the potential of regular people to make a big difference.

-If you have these qualities and a little extra time on your hands, please reach out!
+If you have these qualities and a little extra time on your hands, please let us know by contacting the project coordinator at patrickkcampbell0[at]gmail.com.

+### Current needs
 We're especially in need of volunteers with the following skills:
 - GIS and webmap app development (Esri suite, QGIS, etc.)
 - Coding / development